Closer to Fine

 "Closer to Fine" is a song by American folk rock duo Indigo Girls.
-The song, written by Emily Saliers, who sang lead vocals, was released as the first single from their eponymous second album in 1989.
+The song was written by Emily Saliers, who also sang lead vocals, and was released in 1989 as the first single from their eponymous second album.
 The song primarily speaks to the search for meaning in life.
-"Closer to Fine" was reviewed favorably, and although it was only a modest hit initially, it went on to become the duo’s signature song and remained popular, notably appearing prominently in the 2023 comedy Barbie, over 30 years after its release.
+"Closer to Fine" was reviewed favorably, and although it was only a modest hit initially, it went on to become the duo’s signature song.

 Composition

 "Closer to Fine" is written by Emily Saliers, half of the Indigo Girls duo.
 Both Saliers and Amy Ray, the other band member, play acoustic guitar and sing on this track, giving the song a melody and a countermelody.
 The lyrics, termed by Trish Bendix of The New York Times as "slightly inscrutable", center around the search for meaning in life introspectively and in the wider world.
 The verses of the song, which are sung over four chords, build to the chorus, louder and resting an octave higher: